-Accounts Receivables and Allowance for Bad Debts
+Accounts Receivables and Allowance for Credit Losses

-Our accounts receivables are recorded at their historical cost, less an allowance for doubtful accounts.
+Our accounts receivables are recorded at their historical cost, less an allowance for credit losses.
 The carrying value approximates fair value because of the short-term nature of such accounts.
 In addition to receivables from sales of our production to our customers, we also have receivables from joint interest owners on properties we operate.
 In certain arrangements, we have the ability to withhold future revenue disbursements to recover amounts due us from the joint interest partners.
-We use the specific identification method of determining if an allowance for doubtful accounts is needed and the amounts recorded relate to certain joint interest owners.
-The following table describes the balance and changes to the allowance for doubtful accounts (in thousands):
+A loss methodology is used to develop the allowance for credit losses on material receivables to estimate the net amount to be collected.
+The loss methodology uses historical data, current market conditions and forecasts of future economic conditions.
+The following table describes the balance and changes to the allowance for credit losses (in thousands):

-2 2018 2017 Allowance for doubtful accounts, beginning of period \$ 9,692 \$ 9,114 \$ 7,602 Additional provisions for the year 206 1,233 1,512 Uncollectible accounts written off (655) Allowance for doubtful accounts, end of period \$ 9,898 \$ 9,692 \$ 9,114
+2020 2019 2018 Allowance for credit losses, beginning of period \$ 9,898 \$ 9,692 \$ 9,114 Additional provisions for the year 417 206 1,233 Uncollectible accounts written off or collected (1,192) (655) Allowance for credit losses, end of period \$ 9,123 \$ 9,898 \$ 9,692